Webhook notifications

 • Deleting an asset.
 Deleting a folder that contains assets will also trigger a delete notification for all individual assets in that folder.
 Note that deleting empty folders does not send a notification.

 • Updating an asset's display name.
-(Relevant only for product environments using dynamic folder mode.)
+(Not relevant for product environments using the legacy fixed folder mode.)

 For some examples of notification responses from these types of operations, see the Notification response examples section.